Adaptive Contrastive Decoding in Retrieval-Augmented Generation for Handling Noisy Contexts: Conclusion

 \section{Conclusion}

 In this work, we mainly tackle handling noisy contexts in open-domain QA on the RAG framework.
-This method dynamically adjusts contextual influence during decoding by quantifying uncertainty dropped by the retrieved context.
-Our results show that \ours\ improves performances across various dimensions by considering LLM's parametric knowledge and context noisiness.
-These findings highlight \ours's potential to enhance the reliability of retrieval-augmented LLMs.
+Our proposed method, \ours, dynamically adjusts contextual influence during decoding by quantifying the model's uncertainty that is either reduced or increased by the retrieved context.
+Our results show that \ours\ improves performances across various dimensions by considering the LLM's parametric knowledge and context noisiness.
+These findings highlight \ours's potential to enhance the reliability of retrieval-augmented generation.